cloak-labs/headless-wp-child-theme/readme.md

-# Next-WP Theme
+# NextWP Theme
-This theme contains many functions necessary for setting up SEO, and other functions for a headless Wordpress + NextJs project.
+Building a headless WordPress + Next.js project?
+This is a barebones theme that contains many functions necessary for stripping down Gutenberg and the WordPress admin dashboard, sets you up with some pre-built ACF blocks, a fine-tuned Gutenberg theme.json file, and more.

+This theme is ideally used in conjunction with the [NextWP NPM package](https://github.com/kaelansmith/next-wp) and its corresponding [NextWP WordPress plugin](https://github.com/Stikky-Media/next-wp-plugins/).